 The Division of English and Applied Linguistics offers two majors: an English Major and an English and ESL Major.

-A Bachelor's degree program in English provides the student with a solid foundation in the humanities, expertise in writing, and training in analytical and critical thinking.
-The English major forms the intellectual basis for graduate study in English and other areas of scholarship, and it provides as well excellent preparation for professional careers in a wide variety of fields which thrive on the advantages of a liberal arts education.
+The English major provides students with a solid foundation in the humanities, expertise in written and oral communication, and sustained training in analytical and critical thinking.
+It forms intellectual basis for graduate study in English and other areas of scholarship.
+In addition, the English major provides excellent preparation for professional careers in a wide variety of fields which drives on the advantages of a liberal arts education.

 Literature majors will take EN 210 or EN213 as one of their Area 2 General Education requirements.

 Required Courses: (24 credit hours): EN225, LN300, EN311 or EN316 or EN319, EN314, EN317, EN318, EN461 or EN473 or EN/AN333, EN480.